Salaah01/django-action-triggers/docs/source/message_brokers/aws_sqs.rst

 configure the AWS SQS message broker:

 - `conn_details.endpoint_url`: The endpoint URL of the AWS SQS service.
-If you are using the AWS SQS service, you can set this to `None`.
-Otherwise, you can set this to the endpoint URL of the AWS SQS service you are using.
+If you are using AWS' SQS service, you can set this to `None`.
+Otherwise, you can set this to the endpoint URL of the AWS SQS service/emulator you are using.

 - `params.queue_url` or `params.queue_name`: The URL or name of the queue where messages will be sent when a trigger is activated.